 In 2003, President Bush signed into law the Servicemembers Civil Relief Act (SCRA).
 The SCRA further clarified and solidified the Soldiers and Sailors Civil Relief Act (SSCRA) which benefits active duty military members and was signed into law in 1940.
-The bill was most recently updated in 2012, which can be found here.
+The bill was most recently updated in 2012, and can be found here.

 There are many benefits that servicemembers can receive as under this law.